Russell, New Zealand: Catholic mission

-Flagstaff dispute
+Flagstaff War

-At the beginning of the Flagstaff War in 1845 (touched off by the repeated felling and re-erection of the symbol of British sovereignty on Flagstaff Hill above the town), the town was sacked by Hōne Heke, after diversionary raids drew away the British defenders.
+The Flagstaff War was touched off in 1845 by the repeated felling and re-erection of the Union Jack on Flagstaff Hill above the town.
+The town was sacked by Hōne Heke, after diversionary raids drew away the British defenders.
 The flagstaff was felled for the fourth time at the commencement of the Battle of Kororāreka, and the inhabitants fled aboard British ships, which then shelled and destroyed most of the houses.

 Hōne Heke directed his warriors not to interfere with Christ Church and the Pompallier Mission.